null-open-security-community/null-open-security-community.github.io/_posts/2021-09-20-null-study-groups.md

 ### Past &amp; Present

-<p>The study group concept was first conceptualized and tested at null bhopal (by <a href="https://twitter.com/anantshri" target="_blank" rel="noreferrer noopener">@anantshri</a> ) at local level and based on those results it was decided that the effort should be taken at a bigger level and this is where we did our first round of study groups at null level in last 6 months.</p>
+<p>The study group concept was first conceptualized and tested at null bhopal (by <a href="https://twitter.com/anantshri">@anantshri</a>)  at local level and based on those results it was decided that the effort should be taken at a bigger level and this is where we did our first round of study groups at null level in last 6 months.</p>

 <p>In the past six months (Feb 2021 - August 2021) - we completed two study groups - web security and cloud security.</p>